HackYourFutureBelgium/debugging/README.md

     - > _The **Debugging** Module will focus on these skills_
 1. **Machine Instructions**: _The basic mechanics of programming_
     - Understanding the life-cycle of your program
-    - how the computer will interpret your source code to create a running program
+    - Understand how the computer will interpret your source code to create a running program
+    - Understand what about your code matters to the computer, and what matters to people
     - Predicting which lines of code will be executed in which order
     - Predicting how each line of code will change what is stored in program memory
     - Reading error messages & callstacks to fix fix semantic errors that occur when you run your code